 We will not advertise your property if you use a contract that uses a joint and several liability clause.

-Please follow this link for information on government model contracts.
+Please follow this link for information on example contracts.

 Any contractual agreement you enter into is strictly between you and your tenants and does not involve Edge Hill University.